jess-of-the-woods/tid_til/notes/linux/index.md

 `/var`: Variables.
 Variable data which changes over time. e.g. mail spools, user databases, log files

 `/var/log`: Stores log files for various system programs.

-### GKSu
-GKSu is a library that provides a Gtk+ frontend to su and sudo.
-It supports login shells and preserving environment when acting as a su frontend.
-It is useful to menu items or other graphical programs that need to ask a user's password to run another program as another user.

-- `gksu gedit /etc/sysctl.conf`     (change swappiness)
-- `gksu gedit`, in preferences, disable file browser plugin